-CHAPTER 5 Outlines the current contemporary food market, its trends and definition of innovative foods.
+An outline of contemporary food market, its trends, and the definition of innovative foods.

-CHAPTER 6 Describes the results of Good Practices collection, with all relevant information, including what is the Good Practice / why it is successful and what are the results achieved / why it can be transferred to other regions.
+A description of the results of our 20 Good Practice cases, with relevant information including what is the Good Practice, why it is successful, what are the results achieved, and why it can be transferred to other regions.